m3steele/xm-labs-xMatters-By-Phone-v2/README.md

    - This file contains all the settings for the integration
    - Performs authentication based on the calling phone Caller ID.
-   - Phones that block / hide the Caller ID will not be able to use this integrations.
+   - Phones that block / hide the Caller ID will not be able to use this integration.

 3. Twilio Function **xm_action** is initiated.